MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/concepts/resources.md

 Complex properties require the property value to be an object with defined subproperties.
 The subproperties can be basic or complex, but they're usually a basic type.

-Resources may define their properties as read-only or write-only:
+Resources can define their properties as read-only or write-only:

 - A _read-only resource property_ defines metadata about an instance that the resource can retrieve but that a user can't directly set.
 You can't specify read-only properties in the desired state for an instance.
 Examples of read-only properties include the last time a file was modified or the author of an installed software package.
-- A _write-only resource property_ defines a value that the resource uses during a resource operation but which can't be returned for the current state of an instance.
+- A _write-only resource property_ defines a value that the resource uses during a resource operation that can't be returned for the current state of an instance.
 Examples of write-only properties include credentials used to authenticate during a resource operation and the temporary directory to use when retrieving and unpacking a remote archive.

-DSC defines a set of _canonical resource properties_ which indicate that a resource participates in shared semantics the DSC engine provides.
+DSC defines a set of _canonical resource properties_, which indicate that a resource participates in shared semantics the DSC engine provides.
 For example, any resource that includes the `_exist` canonical property in its instance schema indicates that the resource manages instances that can be created and deleted.
-If a resource has the `_exist` canonical property and the `delete` capability, DSC can handle invoking the **Delete** operation instead of **Set** when the desired state indicates the instance shouldn't exist.
+If a resource has the `_exist` canonical property and the `delete` capability, DSC can invoke the **Delete** operation instead of **Set** when the desired state indicates the instance shouldn't exist.
 For more information about the available canonical properties, see [DSC canonical properties](../reference/schemas/resource/properties/overview.md).